agdev/Projects-Portfolio/README.md

 # Alexander Gurevich
-I'm naturally curious and a forward-thinking leader with a unique combination of business and technical skills and over 20 years of experience in software engineering and development.
-I bring extensive knowledge of the financial industry to my work.
-Currently, I am focused on Generative AI and ML.

-* Love talking to customers and Skilled at identifying business challenges and addressing them with technological solutions.
-* Expert in managing remote software development projects and teams across time zones (USA & Europe) using agile methodologies and collaborative tools for seamless communication.

-Currently I am looking for opportunity where I can apply my skills to bring business value through leveraging technology, especially AI
+*A product-focused technical leader specializing in AI/ML solutions with over 20 years of software engineering expertise with hands-on experience with LangGraph, RAG, and LangChain implementations.
+Passionate about bridging the gap between technical capabilities and business value, with proven track record of implementing production-ready  systems and leading global teams to transform complex business challenges into high-impact software solutions.
+Currently focused on developing and deploying generative AI and machine learning applications to enhance business performance through innovative technical solutions.
-More details on my [Linkedin Profile](https://www.linkedin.com/in/alexandergurevich/)
+More details on my **[Linkedin Profile](https://www.linkedin.com/in/alexandergurevich/)***

 # Projects
 <table>